Plan your visit

 The Orange County Regional History Center, housed in a historic courthouse in the heart of downtown Orlando, offers four floors of exhibits exploring 12,000 years of Central Florida’s rich heritage.
 A Smithsonian affiliate, the museum also offers visiting exhibitions and a wide range of programs for families, children, and adults.

-Around the museum
+Around the Museum Blog

 What our visitors are saying about their experience

 I want to thank the staff at the History Center for my daughter’s experience this summer [at camp].
 Every staff member has been kind, talented and prepared – and helped nurture my daughter’s love of invention and creation.
 She deeply enjoyed the program.
 Thank you!Ximena Cordova Palma

 I just have to tell you what a spectacular time our classes had today!
 The kids talked about it all afternoon, and all of our teachers raved about it!
 How early is too early to book for next year?Teacher Judy Lindquist, Andover Elementary School

 The exhibits were interesting and well put together.
 I particularly enjoyed all the information about Florida’s citrus industry.
 Exhibits focusing on tourism were a close second favorite.
 Staff was helpful, and we enjoyed the optional audio tour.Halee Pearl